France sweep fans off their feet with Slam win

 Woki, prop Demba Bamba and centre Jonathan Danty, have taken a shorter, but less-travelled road, from Paris' high-rise suburbs to the Stade de France.

-Wing Gabin Villiere, from Normandy in north west France, played sevens in his past.
+Wing Gabin Villiere, from Normandy in north west France, a rugby desert until recently, played sevens in his past.
 Full-back Melvyn Jaminet played second tier.

 Damian Penaud and Romain Ntamack are following in the footsteps of their fathers, both French internationals.